Young adult grandchildren's perceptions of relationships with grandparents and parents

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Brown, Laura Hess, "Young adult grandchildren's perceptions of relationships with grandparents and parents" (1998).
 Child and Family Studies - Dissertations.
-Paper 38.
+38.